SmKou/pizza-parlor/README.md

 ## Description

-Pizza Parlor is an app for ordering a pizza, where a user can choose a size and toppings for each pizza, as well as the quantity for each pizza when ordering multiple or for events.
+Pizza Parlor is an app for ordering a pizza, where a user can choose a size and toppings for each pizza, as well as the quantity.

 This project demonstrates the use of prototypes.